mallocator/Elasticsearch-Exporter/README.md

 * Mappings/Settings can now be overridden by using a file.
 * Options can now be read from file additionally to parsing program arguments
 * Support for ElasticSearch 1.0 (with autodetection of servers)
+* Added option to only index documents that don't exist yet (switch between create and index call)

 ### 1.2.0
 * New File Layout (incompatible with 1.1.x)